 Wastewater that is sent to wastewater treatment plants typically includes these household and industrial sources, and, depending on the system, can also include groundwater, surface water and stormwater.

 Q: What are the potential environmental and health impacts?
 What should I do to avoid any health impacts?

 A: Avoid any physical contact with the water.
 Floodwaters can have dangerous currents, and there are also hazards of pathogens in the water.
 If you have been in contact with floodwaters, avoid touching your mouth or eyes, and try to thoroughly wash off as quickly as possible.
 Also, the Nebraska Department of Health and Human Services advises that wells owners near flooded areas should take proactive measures to prevent private well contamination, and have their wells tested.
 See the related information at DHHS’s web site at http://dhhs.ne.gov/Pages/flooding.aspx *.

 Q: What is being done to prevent bypasses?

 A: There has been a concerted effort at the local, state and federal levels to prevent bypasses from occurring.
 These efforts include diking and sandbagging to prevent floodwaters from reaching wastewater facilities and finding alternative discharge methods if the outflow point of treated wastewater is under water.
 Protecting infrastructure and public health and safety are top priorities of these efforts.

 Q: Is notification required?

 A: Yes.
-Those responsible for municipal and privately-owned wastewater treatment facilities are required in their permits to notify NDEQ of any bypass.
+Those responsible for municipal and privately-owned wastewater treatment facilities are required in their permits to notify NDEE of any bypass.
 They are also required to notify the public and downstream users of the bypass.
-(See related NDEQ Fact Sheet “Information for Those Considering Bypassing Wastewater Treatment.”)
+(See related NDEE Fact Sheet “Information for Those Considering Bypassing Wastewater Treatment.”)

 Q: When will bypasses end?
 Are more on the way?